-The WLAN features on the switch are disabled by default.
-You must enable the WLAN switch in order for the switch to discover and validate D-Link Access Points.
-If the routing mode is disabled, the WCS function uses the IP address of the network interface.
+The WLAN features on the switch are enabled by default.
+The WLAN feature must be enabled in order for the switch to discover and validate D-Link Access Points.
+If the routing mode is disabled, the Unified Switch function uses the IP address of the network interface.
 If routing is enabled, the switch uses a loopback or routing interface for the wireless functions.
 Changing the IP address of the network interface automatically disables and re-enables the wireless function.
 Enabling routing also disables and re-enables the wireless function.